TheRedLion/UntisAlarm/README.md

 If you want to work with Android Studio, you can follow [this](https://getstream.io/blog/use-github-android-studio/) tutorial.

-## License

-UntisAlarm is licensed under the GNU General Public License, version 3.0 (GPL-3.0).

-## Support

-If you encounter any issues or have questions, please feel free to open an issue on our GitHub repository.

 ## Acknowledgments

 We would like to thank the [Simple-Clock](https://github.com/SimpleMobileTools/Simple-Clock) project since some of our code related to the Alarm Clock is taken from them.